amodhyh/Project-Sazzler/README.md

 ## Overview

 Sazzler represents a comprehensive e-commerce backend built on Spring Boot, designed to handle high-traffic scenarios with ease.
-Each microservice operates autonomously, registering with a Eureka-based service registry for dynamic discovery and load balancing.
+Each microservice operates operates autonomously, registering with a Eureka-based service registry for dynamic discovery and load balancing.
 Communication occurs through RESTful endpoints routed via a centralized API Gateway, promoting loose coupling and resilience.

 Key highlights include:
 - **Modular Design**: Services can be updated or scaled independently without impacting the overall system.
 - **E-Commerce Focus**: Supports essential operations like browsing products, placing orders, and secure user authentication.
 - **Extensibility**: Built with future expansions in mind, such as integrating payment gateways or user profiles.
-- **Development Status**: As of September 2025, foundational services are operational, with ongoing work on asynchronous features and cloud deployment.
+- **Development Status**: As of September 15, 2025, foundational services are operational, with ongoing work on asynchronous features and cloud deployment.

 This architecture not only enhances maintainability but also aligns with industry standards for building distributed systems, making Sazzler ideal for learning microservices or prototyping real-world applications.